 Challenge 2: Trusting opaque and complex systems

 Digitisation and complexification of healthcare technology increase the risk of mis- and disinformation, competing incentives and ‘safety theatre’.

+Alternative: Engagement with healthcare technologies presents new and emerging challenges to trust between patients and their healthcare providers

-Trust is integral to patient care and is, partly, a function of inter-personal behaviours between patients, healthcare professionals, and digital health technology developers.50–52 Unlike intermediary technologies that facilitate inter-personal interactions (e.g. telephone appointments and online booking systems), other technologies like risk assessment algorithms53 or web-based treatment-options apps54 complicate the person-to-person relationship synonymous with quality care.
+Trust is integral to patient care and is, partly, a function of inter-personal behaviours between patients, healthcare professionals and the organisations that they work in, and digital health technology developers.50–52 Unlike intermediary technologies that facilitate inter-personal interactions (e.g. telephone appointments and online booking systems), other technologies like risk assessment algorithms53 or web-based treatment-options apps54 complicate the person-to-person relationship synonymous with quality care.
 This complication introduces alternative sources of information, the origin and quality of which might not be known by patient nor healthcare professional.
 Patients’ safety can be threatened by the misinformation and disinformation provided by these sources.55

 Furthermore, patients’ perceptions of competing incentives jeopardise their trust that healthcare professionals have the best knowledge and will apply it in the patient’s interest.56,57 Similar to how doctors’ relationships with the pharmaceutical industry can jeopardise this trust,58 doctors’ relationships with digital health developers might jeopardise it as they are incentivised to make use of the latest digital health technologies.